 The Emotional Dimension of my Path

-Inner work often brings to light aspects of ourselves that normally remain hidden.
+Inner work often brings to light aspects of ourselves that typically remain hidden.
 Inner work can be stressful.
 You may feel emotionally drained or raw when completing sessions that delve into the psyche.
-This is normal.
+It’s a normal reaction.
 As we saw above with intellectual and spiritual dimensions, it is quite probable that we will encounter some roadblocks in our path.

 The process of spiritual exploration can be an emotional merry-go-round.
-We learn something new and are filled with joy.
+We learn something new about ourselves.
 This new awareness uncovers a roadblock or hidden wound.
-Our emotions plummet.
-Then we engage in the process of healing and we need encouragement and emotional strength.

-Besides the information above, proper self-care can also have a positive effect on almost every aspect of health and wellness.
+Besides the information above, proper self-care can also positively affect almost every aspect of health and wellness.

 (1) Dr. Hettler and The World Health Organization, https://www.who.int/